JacquelineDMcGraw/JacquelineDMcGraw/README.md

 <h1></h1>

-- 💻 I lead the [Facebook Developer Circle: Boston](https://github.com/tomkaX?tab=repositories) group where anyone is welcome to learn Facebook technologies free of charge.
+- 💻 I'm a lead at [Facebook Developer Circle: Boston](https://github.com/tomkaX?tab=repositories) – We are community of innovators and experienced developers who give free opportunities to learn Facebook products.
+Come learn stuff with us by [getting an alert when our next event is released](https://boston-devc.github.io/Subscribe)✨

-- 🏠 As of 2020 DevC Boston is completely remote so you can now learn and create in the comfort of your own homes – [get alerts for our next event](https://boston-devc.github.io/Subscribe).
+- 👾 We often do seminars, work sessions, and game nights in our Discord server – come and join us anytime with [this invite](https://discord.gg/84SEVsd5)

 - 💬 Ask for a quote on freelance or contract work at [Jackie's Jawn](https://jackiesjawn.com).